codefeeder/POI/README.md

 Identifying commercial centers using Points of Interest (POI) OSM data for New Delhi using DBSCAN (Density-Based Spatial Clustering of Applications with Noise) algorithm.

-##### The following map highlights the results (all the commercial centers/markets) obtained after analysis.
+##### The following map highlights the results (all the commercial centers/markets) obtained after analysis marked on New Delhi's map.

 <img src="results/commercial_centers.PNG">

-##### The following scatter plot provides an overview of the clusters for markets identified during analysis.
+##### The following scatter plot provides an overview of the markets(clusters) identified during analysis.
 x-axis - Longitude, y-axis - Latitude
 <img src="results/clusters.PNG">